top of page

 Be sure to visit the Naples Community Orchestra website early and often for more details, tickets, and season passes.

-Schumann was not alone in trying to find a way to improve his piano technique.
-Throughout the 19th century, inventors and piano pedagogues developed a range of mechanical devices aimed at improving finger strength, independence, and hand position for pianists.
-These devices were often marketed to both amateur and professional players, reflecting the era’s fascination with virtuosity and technical perfection.
+Schumann wasn't the only one searching for ways to improve piano technique.
+Throughout the 19th century, many inventors and piano teachers developed devices to enhance finger strength, independence, and hand position for pianists.
+These devices, marketed to both amateurs and professionals, reflected the era’s fascination with virtuosity and technical perfection.

 Chiroplast

-Invented by John Bernard Logier in 1814, the Chiroplast was designed to guide the hands and fingers into the correct position over the keyboard, preventing bad habits and encouraging proper technique.
-It was widely used in England, India, and Germany, and endorsed by prominent musicians of the time.
+Invented by John Bernard Logier in 1814, the Chiroplast was designed to guide hands and fingers into the correct position over the keyboard.
+It aimed to prevent bad habits and encourage proper technique.
+It was widely used in England, India, and Germany, endorsed by prominent musicians of the time.

 Dactylion

-Invented by Henri Herz in 1836, the dactylion featured rings for each finger attached to adjustable springs.
-The pianist placed their fingers in the rings, which provided resistance to strengthen the fingers and improve independence.
+Developed by Henri Herz in 1836, the Dactylion featured rings for each finger that attached to adjustable springs.
+Pianists placed their fingers in the rings, which provided resistance to strengthen their fingers and improve independence.

 Digitorium

-This device consisted of weighted keys that could be adjusted for resistance, allowing pianists to strengthen their fingers through repetitive pressing.
+This device had weighted keys that adjusted for resistance.
+It allowed pianists to strengthen their fingers through repetitive pressing.
 Some versions also included wedges to stretch the fingers.
-The Digitorium was marketed primarily to amateur pianists in the mid- to late-19th century.
-Myer Marks invented the device and obtained a patent on November 23, 1866.
+Myer Marks invented the Digitorium, patenting it on November 23, 1866.

 Hand-guide (Guide-mains)

-Created by Friedrich Kalkbrenner in the 1810s after encountering the Chiroplast in London, this device was a bar placed above the keyboard to keep the wrists even and restrict unnecessary arm movement, forcing the pianist to rely on finger strength.
-It became very popular in Paris and was used by teachers such as Kalkbrenner and even a young Franz Liszt.
+Created by Friedrich Kalkbrenner in the 1810s, this device was a bar placed above the keyboard to maintain wrist elevation.
+It restricted unnecessary arm movement, forcing the pianist to rely on finger strength.
+It gained popularity in Paris and was used by teachers such as Kalkbrenner and even a young Franz Liszt.

 Chirogymnast

-Developed in 1840, the Chirogymnast was a portable frame with multiple parts to train finger independence and flexibility.
-It allowed each finger to move more freely and stretch further apart, aiming to accelerate technical progress.
+Developed in 1840, the Chirogymnast was a portable frame with components to train finger independence and flexibility.
+It allowed each finger to move freely and stretch further apart to achieve technical progress more quickly.

-We have 4 great concerts planned in 2026 -join the NCO Family and enjoy "The NCO Experience" next Season!
+We have four fantastic concerts planned for 2026.
+Join the NCO Family and enjoy "The NCO Experience" next season!

 The NCO Experience!